top of page

 In short: What is missing?

-Sustainability: Golden opportunity or burdensome necessity?
+Sustainability: Noble cause or essential necessity?

-Sustainability: Golden opportunity or burdensome necessity?
+Sustainability: Noble cause or essential necessity?

 Why is this happening?

-What's your view?
-I’d love to hear!
+What’s your perspective?
+I’d love to hear your thoughts!

 Footnotes: